-Class attendance and participation is an essential part of a university education, and students are expected to attend and participate regularly and punctually in all classes and laboratories.
+Class attendance/participation is an essential part of university education, and students are expected to attend/participate regularly and punctually in all classes and laboratories.
 The responsibility for any work missed as the result of an absence rests entirely with the student.
-Cumulative absences and nonparticipation may result in a lowered grade or loss of credit for the course.
+Cumulative absences/nonparticipation may result in a lowered grade or loss of credit for the course.
 Tardiness is also subject to penalty, as is any failure to complete required class work on time.
 A student will receive a grade of F immediately upon accumulating the following number of absences, whether excused or unexcused:

-- 12 in semester classes meeting three times per week - 8 in semester classes meeting two times per week
+- 12 in semester classes meeting three times per week (6 for PHY 151/152 in the summer) - 8 in semester classes meeting two times per week